blntucr/Feedback-Ctrl-Example/README.md

 # Feedback-Ctrl-Example

-Adding K gain to a system and observing the differences
+Adding K gain to a system and observing step and ramp responses.